hikkie3110/website/content/en/docs/concepts/architecture/nodes.md

 #### Reliability

- In most cases, node controller limits the eviction rate to `--node-eviction-rate` (default 0.1) per second, meaning it won't evict pods from more than 1 node per 10 seconds.
+ In most cases, the node controller limits the eviction rate to `--node-eviction-rate` (default 0.1) per second, meaning it won't evict pods from more than 1 node per 10 seconds.